vrdelpino/Quantum-Computing-Experiments/README.md

 For testing Cirq we'll run a version of the [MNIST] experiment by Google.
 In this experiment, a similar approach than [Farhi et al] is executed over the MNIST data set.
-For our experiment we'll perform a classical classification problem: The [Iris Data Set].
+For our experiment we'll perform a similar classical classification problem involving a different number.

-This data set contains 4 features:
-* Sepal length in cm
-* Sepal width in cm
-* Petal length in cm
-* Petal width in cm

-In order to simplify the problem, we'll transform this problem in a binary classification for Iris Setosa.
+In order to simplify the problem, we'll transform this problem in a binary classification in a similar way than Tensorflow team.

 #### Step 1.
 Ingest and process the data